timothydc/laravel-lightspeed-retail-api/readme.md

 In the example below we put the manufacturer resource before the product resource because we need the `manufacturer id` for when we are syncing the product.

+Don't forget to add the `HasLightspeedRetailResources` trait to your `manufacturer` resource too.
 ```php
 use TimothyDC\LightspeedRetailApi\Traits\HasLightspeedRetailResources;
 use TimothyDC\LightspeedRetailApi\Services\Lightspeed\{ResourceItem, ResourceManufacturer};